ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 - If you are not an administrator, use the Share link to share the script with your cluster administrator.
 - If you are a cluster administrator, click **Run script** to run the pre-installation check.
 Confirm that the script completes successfully.
+- For any certificate signing requests (CSRs) that are generated on your cluster nodes, approve all of the CSRs on your nodes before you install.
+Run the following commands on each of your cluster nodes to approve your CSRs:

+   1. Find all CSRs for your cluster nodes:

+      ```
+      oc get csr
+      ```
+      {: pre}

+   2. Approve the CSRs for the cluster nodes:

+      ```
+      oc adm certificate approve <CSR name>
+      ```
+      {: pre}

+   For more information, see the [Approving the CSRs for your machines](https://docs.openshift.com/container-platform/4.2/machine_management/more-rhel-compute.html#installation-approve-csrs_more-rhel-compute) topic in the OpenShift documentation.

 ## Step 4.
 Set the deployment values
 {: #set-deploy-values}